 Summer!
-The days we long for when old man winter arrives, however the hot summer days can leave us longing for snow.
+These are the days we long for when old man winter arrives.
+However, the hot summer days can leave us longing for snow.
 So how do you survive those hot summer days?
 Together with Silk and their delicious Almondmilk I want to share a few ways on how you can do so.

 I’m not a big fan of summer as I don’t particularly like the hot sun.
 Whenever I say that, people often ask me, “you’re from the Caribbean, shouldn’t you be accustomed to the hot sun?”, and I always tell them this.
 Being from the Caribbean, with it being an island, you’re surrounded by water and mountains.
 That means there’s almost always a tropical breeze cooling you down.
 There’s one thing about living in a concrete jungle and living in a real jungle.
 You can’t compare the two.
 So how did I survive and how do I survive the hot summer days here in Colorado?
 I share 5 ways with you.